tinyclub/linux-lab/README.md

     $ make uboot-save
     $ make uboot-saveconfig

-## 4.3 Using Qemu Emulator
+## 4.3 Using QEMU Emulator

-Builtin qemu may not work with the newest Linux kernel, so, we need compile and add external prebuilt qemu, this has been tested on vexpress-a9 and virt board.
+Builtin QEMU may not work with the newest Linux kernel, so, we need compile and add external prebuilt qemu, this has been tested on vexpress-a9 and virt board.

 At first, build qemu-system-ARCH: